GluuFederation/docs-gg-prod/docs/source/admin-guide/enable-plugins.md

 Plugins can be added on the [Service](#add-plugins-on-service), [Route](#add-plugins-on-route), or [Global](#add-plugins-globally) levels.

+## Plugin Precedence

+Plugins can be configured to run on the service, route, consumer, or global level.
+The plugin will only run once, even if configured on multiple levels.
+This allows a plugin to behave one way for most requests, but differently for a specific type of request.
+Gluu Gateway has adopted Kong's order of plugin precedence, as follows:

+1. Plugins configured on a Route, a Service, **and** a Consumer.
+1. Plugins configured on a Route **and** a Consumer.
+1. Plugins configured on a Service **and** a Consumer.
+1. Plugins configured on a Route **and** a Service.
+1. Plugins configured on a Consumer.
+1. Plugins configured on a Route.
+1. Plugins configured on a Service.
+1. Plugins configured to run Globally.

+!!!
+Note
+    Plugins configured on the Consumer level requires requests to be authenticated.

 ## Add Plugins on Service

 If you add plugins in a Service entity, the plugin will execute for every route under the service.